SAP-docs/preview.developer.concur.com/src/api-guides/e-receipts-new.markdown

 9. Store the following with the users profile in your database.

    * `refresh_token`: (36 characters including dashes) valid for six months from the day and time issued.
-   * `refresh_expires_in`: Epoch time format, convert to UTC.
+   * `refresh_expires_in`: expiration date&time in Epoch time format, please convert to UTC format.
-   * `geolocation`: to be used when making API calls on behalf of the user.
+   * `geolocation`: o be used as the base URI when making API calls on behalf of the user.
-   * `sub`: (36 characters including dashes) user id value provided on the redirect URI.
-The user id will be used to post receipts to the user’s SAP Concur account.
+   * `sub`: (36 characters including dashes) The user id will be used to post receipts to the user’s SAP Concur account.

 10. Confirm visually to the user that their partner app account has been successfully linked with their SAP Concur account, and that the receipts will be posted to the user’s SAP Concur account after payment.